wieden-kennedy/autoscalebot/README.md

 How it works
 ------------

-Heroku-autoscale requests a measurement URL, and makes sure the response time is within the limits you've defined.
-If it's outside those bounds enough times in a row, it scales up or down your app as needed.
-Every part of that description is configurable via the settings.
-Note that running heroku-autoscale will require one worker dyno, so if you're hobbying it and running one dyno most of the time, it won't save you any cash.
-It doesn't have to be run on heroku though - any internet-enabled computer will do.
+Broadly, heroku-autoscale does the following actions periodically:

+1. Measures to see how loaded your app is,
+2. Decides whether to scale up, down, or stay steady based on recent measurements,
+3. Scales, and
+4. Notifies administrators.

+Each of those steps is fully configurable, and it ships with a pretty reasonable set of defaults.
+Out of the box, if you're using django, it'll just work.
+If you're not using django, all you need to specify a measurement URL, and the default backends will be ready to roll.

+If you're looking to tweak that default behavior, add support for worker threads, or overhaul it entirely, you'll want to add some settings.

 Available settings
 -------------------

-Heroku-autoscale has a bunch of settings, so you should be able to tune it for most needs.
-The settings allow for a choice and configuration of measurement, decision, scale, and notification backends.
-Below is an example handling scaling for web and celery processes.
-See below for detailed backend documentation.
+The autoscale settings allow for choice and configuration of the measurement, decision, scale, and notification backends.
+All of the backends are documented in detail below. `AUTOSCALE_SETTINGS` is formatted as a dictionary of process name/setting pairs.

+The example below shows appropriate settings for handling scaling for web and celery processes on heroku.

 ```python
 AUTOSCALE_SETTINGS = {